bitnami/charts/bitnami/thanos/README.md

 ## Persistence

 The data is persisted by default using PVC(s) on Thanos components.
 You can disable the persistence setting the `XXX.persistence.enabled` parameter(s) to `false`.
 A default `StorageClass` is needed in the Kubernetes cluster to dynamically provision the volumes.
-Specify another StorageClass in the `XXX.persistence.storageClass` parameter(s) or set `XXX. persistence.existingClaim` if you have already existing persistent volumes to use.
+Specify another StorageClass in the `XXX.persistence.storageClass` parameter(s) or set `XXX.persistence.existingClaim` if you have already existing persistent volumes to use.

 > Note: you need to substitue the XXX placeholders above with the actual component(s) you want to configure.